TheCacophonyProject/cacophony-api/README.md

 ## Running the server

-For development and testing purposes it is easiest to run cacophony-api using Docker.
+For development and testing purposes it is easiest to run cacophony-api using Docker and docker-compose.
 To do this:

 * Ensure your user account is set up to run commands as root using `sudo`.
-* Ensure the Docker is installed (`sudo apt install docker.io` on Ubuntu)
+* Ensure that Docker is installed (`sudo apt install docker.io` on Ubuntu)
+* Ensure that docker-compose is installed.
-* Run cacophony-api using `./run`
+* Run cacophony-api using `./run`, or `python3 run` if you are on Windows.

-This will build a Docker container which includes all the services that cacophony-api relies on and then runs the container.
+This will fetch and build a set of images which include all the services that cacophony-api relies on and then runs them.
 The end result is a fully functioning API server.
-The container name is "cacophony-api".
+All container names start with "cacophony-api_", followed by "server", "db" or "s3", and end with "_1".

 The first time `./run` is used will be somewhat slow as dependencies are downloaded.
 Future executions are quite fast as Docker caches the images it creates.

-Once the container is running, you can start a bash session inside the container with `docker exec -it cacophony-api bash`.
-You can then use psql to query the database `sudo -i -u postgres psql cacophonytest`
+Once the container is running, you can start a bash session inside the db container with `docker exec -it cacophony-api_db_1 bash`.
+You can then use psql to query the database `psql -h localhost -U test cacophonytest` and password `test`.

 Note that the source code is mounted on to the docker image, so any changes causes the server to reload.
 However, running `./run --isolate` will run the server independently of the source code, include the node_modules.

+For non linux developers, you may not be able to run without isolating the node_modules, however, you can still get the live reload functionality with the `./run --isolate-node-modules` command, which will still mount the source code but not the node_modules.

 If you would like to run without sudo (for example your user is already in the docker user group) you can use `./run --no-sudo`